bevyengine/rfcs/rfcs/35-stages_are_labels.md

 Still, for the sake of argument, if we had such an API available to complement this one, maximizing concurrency would require dissolving plugin stages and adding new constraints to their systems to deal with the resulting ambiguities, which are both things that plugin privacy rules specifically prevent.

 So ultimately, the only way to accommodate everyone is for plugin authors to:
-- Avoid using stage labels to export systems that do not queue commands or transitions.
+- Prefer exporting system labels and sets for systems that do not queue commands or transitions.
-- Also export system (set) labels (even when stage labels *are* the right call) to give advanced users more flexibility.
+- Even when stage labels *are* the right export, also export system labels and sets to give advanced users more flexibility.
 - Either provide a means to [reconfigure labeled elements][4] or just export the system functions directly.

-  - `@cart` [is against requiring plugins to make everything public][5].
+(For some context,  `@cart` [is against *requiring* plugins to make everything public][5].)

 ### Isn't it better to avoid sync points?